Cooper Kupp Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Matchup vs. San Francisco

-- Against the 49ers, Kupp has averaged 39.7 receiving yards per game in his nine career matchups, 62.8 fewer than his over/under for Sunday's game.
+- Kupp's 39.7 receiving yards per game in his nine matchups against the 49ers are 62.8 fewer than his over/under for Sunday's game.

-- In nine matchups with the 49ers, Kupp has had a TD catch twice, but never more than one in any single game.
+- Kupp has caught a touchdown pass against the 49ers twice, but did not have multiple TDs in either of those games.

 Recent Performances